pschaus/book_lepl1402/source/part1.rst

     class Player {
         Weapon weapon;
-        int magic;
+        int power;

         void giveWeapon(Weapon weapon) {
             this.weapon = weapon;
-            this.magic = 0;
+            this.power = 0;
         }

         void giveWeapon(MightySword weapon) {
             this.weapon = weapon;
-            this.magic = 10;   // a Mighty Sword increases the magic power of the player }
+            this.power = 10;   // a Mighty Sword increases the power of the player
+        }
     }